Warped Product Conformal Kahler Manifolds and Kenmotsu Structures: Abstract

 \section{Abstract}

-In this paper, we investigate the condition on warped product manifold of a Kenmotsu manifold and the real line to be a conformal Kahler manifold.
-This result demonstrates the close relation of Kenmotsu and Kahler manifolds.
-Warped product, Kenmotsu manifold, Conformal Kahler manifold.
+In this paper, the conditions on the warped product manifold of a Kenmotsu manifold and the real line are considered such that the warped manifold becomes a conformal Kahler manifold.
+This result demonstrates the close relation of Kenmotsu and Kahler manifolds. \keywords{Warped product \and Kenmotsu manifold \and Conformal Kahler manifold}